South Park Township, Pennsylvania: Snowden

 Snowden is a neighborhood in the southeastern corner of the township.
 It is a rural area with some homes and farms.
 Snowden was once a small mining community, but was absorbed into South Park.

-Government and Politics
+Government and politics

 Education

 The South Park School District is coterminous with the township.
 The school district has a single elementary school for grades K-4, a single middle school for grades 5–8, and a single high school for grades 9–12.
 The school district's mascot is the Eagles.

-South Park has a rich history in athletics.
-It has one of the most successful soccer programs anywhere.
-The South Park Eagles Boys' soccer team has won state championships both in 2005 and 2006.
-The Lady Eagles have won the state championship in 2007.
-The High School has also produced two state championships in football in the years 1997 and 2005.
-Along with these state championships, the high school has had many WPIAL championships as well.

 Demographics

 The census of 2010 concluded there were 13,416 people, 5,346 households, and 4,331 families living in the township.
 The population density was 1,563.6 people per square mile.
 The racial makeup of the township was 86.5% White, 10.2% African American, 0.1% Native American, 1.4% Asian, 0.0% Pacific Islander, 0.2% from other races, and 1.6% from two or more races.
 1.7% of the population were Hispanic or Latino of any race.